-FIRST SESSION: The first (free of charge session) is an opportunity for both of us to get to know each other and for you to tell me a bit more about the issue or issues that you want help with/to address.
+FIRST SESSION: The first session is an opportunity for both of us to get to know each other and for you to tell me a bit more about the issue or issues that you want help with/to address.
 It is very important for you to feel comfortable with me, as psychotherapy is a very personal process and research has demonstrated that client-therapist fit is one of the key ingredients in successful therapy.
 Please be assured that I will always endeavour to create the conditions for a warm, safe, accepting, authentic and trusting relationship.
 If you decide at the end of the first session that you do not wish to work with me, that is absolutely fine, and there is no obligation for you to continue.
 On our first session, I will also give you a copy of our contract that has detailed information about significant aspects of out work.

 ASSESSMENT: During the first few sessions, we will make an assessment of the nature and the origins of your difficulties, while also looking at factors and circumstances that make your difficulties persist.
 Additionally, we will use psychological tests, both generic and specific to the issues that you struggle with, so we can get a more thorough understanding of your situation.
 The assessment process can take anywhere between one and four sessions (depending on the nature of the difficulty); however, assessment is an ongoing process that often continues informally throughout the course of therapy.
 It is important for you to know that during assessment I will not pathologise or medicalise your difficulties; that is, I will not label you with a "disorder", as labels have a way of intimidating and disempowering people, especially when those labels are attached to one’s mental health.